021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Desire for a bright future

-Nick mentions that this concept of present-future linkage reminds him of one of Meiko Kamiya’s seven needs, the desire for a bright future, because when people think about their goals, they do have this desire for a better future.
+The concept of present-future linkage is somewhat similar to one of Meiko Kamiya’s seven needs, the desire for a bright future, because when people think about their goals, they do have this desire for a better future.

 Sense of control

-Shintaro says that in terms of taking control of their lives and life momentum, it’s important for people to understand that where they are right now and what their future holds doesn’t necessarily need to be linear: their life direction might change along the way, they may experience ups and downs, and that’s okay; it’s not vital to schedule and plan everything.
-He believes that ikigai and houkousei are about the journey and process of getting there as much as actually reaching the destination.
+In terms of taking control of our lives and life momentum, it’s important to understand that where we are right now and what our future holds doesn’t necessarily need to be linear.
+Our life direction might change along the way — we may experience ups and downs, and that’s okay.
+Shintaro believes that ikigai and houkousei are about the journey and process of getting there as much as actually reaching the destination.

 Having this idea that you're moving forward is far more meaningful than achieving your goals. - Nicholas Kemp